cesar-valdez/jquery-full-bg/readme.md

 <script src="/node_modules/jquery-full-bg/src/index.js"></script>
 ```

-Before using the plugin you need register as developer then you must put the **CLIENT_ID** to be able to get photos Unsplash API.
+Before using the plugin you need register as developer then you must set the **CLIENT_ID** to be able to get photos Unsplash API.

 ```js
 window.fullBg.setup(clientId);